kerryguard/mommafinds/_posts/2019-02-04-newborn-essentials-kate-list.md

 ---
 layout: post
-title: Kate Kelly's Newborn Essentials
+title: Kate's Newborn Essentials
 meta: Here is a list from a dear friend of the items she found to be essential when having a baby.
 author: "Kerry"
-img: kate-kelly.jpg
+img: frances-beatty-photography.jpg
 ---

 ![Kate's List of Essentials](/assets/{{ page.img }})
+_Photo by

 > Quote of the Week <br> "Love what is simple and beautiful.<br>These are the essentials." ~ Ralph Waldo Emerson